w3nch/ToolBox/Data_Analysis/OSINT_Investigations.md

 ## 4. Threat Intelligence

-Threat intelligence aims to uncover additional arartefactshat provide pivot opportunities and insights into the motives and actions of threat actors during an investigation.
+Threat intelligence aims to uncover additional artefacts and provide pivot opportunities and insights into the motives and actions of threat actors during an investigation.

 **Common Tools:**
 - [VirusTotal](https://www.virustotal.com)